Home | About USIG | What's New | Events

 A. Tax Exemptions

-1) Management does not have a financial interest in the NGO (the “disinterestedness” factor); and
+1) Management does not have a financial interest in the NPO (the "disinterestedness" factor); and

-2) The NGO does not compete with the commercial sector; or, if it does, an inquiry concludes that the NGO does not conduct its activities in the same manner as those in the commercial sector (Tax Instruction of 1998).
-The not-for-profit nature of the activity will depend on its compliance with the “four “P” rule” defined in the 1998 Tax Instruction:
+2) The NPO does not compete with the commercial sector; or, if it does, an inquiry concludes that the NPO does not conduct its activities in the same manner as those in the commercial sector.
+[18] The not-for-profit nature of the activity will depend on its compliance with the "four "P" rule" defined in the 1998 Tax Instruction:

 Legal entities are eligible for tax credits for donations to general interest associations, public utility associations, and public utility foundations.
 Tax credits are calculated at 60% of the value of the donation, and a legal entity’s total tax credits for one year may not exceed 0.5% of their annual turnover.
 Excess amounts may be reported to the tax authorities, and credited against tax due on a carry-forward basis for the subsequent five years.